O-One-EGY/.github/profile/README.md

 * All decisions are made by those closest to the code, hardware, or customer need.
 * No one manages full-time — everyone builds.
-* Every leader in DAMEN is a contributor, not just a coordinator.
+* Every leader in O-one is a contributor, not just a coordinator.

 ### ❌ No Traditional CEO